FreePYQ logoFreePYQ

 Explanation:

-This question tests knowledge of recent public health achievements in India.
+This checks recent public health achievements in India.
 Trachoma (A) was declared eliminated in India by the WHO in June 2025, a significant milestone.
 Kala-azar (C) and Lymphatic Filariasis (D) were eliminated earlier, in 2022 and 2021 respectively, making them outdated.
 Yaws (B) eradication efforts are ongoing but not yet achieved in India.
-The key is recalling the exact disease and year, with Trachoma being the correct 2025 milestone.
+Key point: recalling the exact disease and year, with Trachoma being the correct 2025 milestone.

 Question 87